Hong Kong Reopens Bars, but Only If You’re Vaccinated. Will That Boost Lackluster Vaccination Rates?

 Earlier in the week, the government also announced a quarantine-free “travel bubble” with Singapore—the first opportunity for most residents to leave the city and come back freely in more than a year—but only for those who have been fully vaccinated.

-The moves are part of the semi-autonomous Chinese territory’s bid to boost sluggish vaccination rates—with is about 15% of the city’s 7.5 million residents receiving at least one dose two months into the vaccine drive.
+The moves are part of the semi-autonomous Chinese territory’s bid to boost sluggish vaccination rates—which is about 15% of the city’s 7.5 million residents receiving at least one dose two months into the vaccine drive.
 That figure is among the highest in Asia, but lackluster considering vaccination is free and open to all residents over age 16.

 Experts say Hong Kong’s vaccine passport experiment could offer clues for other governments that are considering rolling out their own set of expanded privileges for people who have gotten COVID-19 shots.